theupdateframework/taps/tap7.md

 official tool should be publicly available and runnable by anyone who wishes to test an implementation.

-An implementation can be said to be TUF-compliant if it passes conformance testing with the official tool.
+An important step when checking if a tool is TUF-compliant if it passes conformance testing with the official tool.

 # Rationale